It's Spring Equinox in the Northern Hemisphere

 We're muddling and shaking up a Baltic Spring Punch which uses a fresh ripe peach, rose petal liqueur and champagne to put a 'spring' in our step (see what we did there?).
 To help you do the same, we've put a selection of 'spring' cocktails together.

 The spring equinox brings with it Eoster, or Ostara to some, a day for pagans in the northern hemisphere to celebrate a dawn goddess called Eostre, and the renewed life that comes to earth with spring.
 And, yes, Eoster is where "Easter" originated.

 Most modern pagans, or Wiccans, tend to celebrate Eoster quietly, in circles, with a little bread and wine and perhaps a candle or two.
 Nobody knows how the old pagans did it, or even what they were celebrating.

 Some think, however, that this is the day when the great mother goddess gets down and dirty with the sun god and conceives a child.
 The child will then be born at the winter solstice - or, roughly speaking, Christmas.

-We are getting in the spirit with a Paradise #3 - circles and candles strictly optional.
+We are getting in the spirit with a Northern Glow - circles and candles strictly optional.

 Today is also Extraterrestrial Abduction Day